LlewBach/aj-builder/README.md

 This website is for educational purposes only.
 I originally planned to make this site for a real builder, but due to poor responsiveness, I've made it for an imaginary handyman.

 In the first instance, I wrote this README chronologically including the whole build process.
-However, given the meandering nature of my learning process, trial and error, multiple revamps and occasional intervention from the Coding Gods, I have put matters relating to the same sections within the same chapters of the README out of compassion for any readers.
+However, given the meandering nature of my learning process, trial and error, multiple revamps and occasional intervention from the Coding Gods, I have put matters relating to the same sections within the same chapters of the README out of compassion for any brave readers.
 A chronological sense of the development process can be more reliably obtained from the git pushes.

 ## Strategy Plane